wpilibsuite/frc-docs/source/docs/zero-to-robot/step-1/how-to-wire-a-robot.rst

 - Strip the ends of the red and black wires from the CIM

-For integrated wire controllers (including Victor SPX):
+For integrated wire controllers including SPARK MAX (top image):

-1. Strip the white and green wires from the controller
+1. Strip the red and black wires (or white and green wires) from the controller (the SPARK MAX white wire is unused for brushed motors such as the CIM, it should be secured and the end should be insulated such with electrical tape or other insulation method).
-2. Connect the motor wires to the controller output wires (it is recommended to connect the red wire to the white M+ output).
-The images/how-to-wire-a-robot above show examples using quick disconnect terminals.
+2. Connect the motor wires to the matching controller output wires (for controllers with white/green, connect red to white and green to black).
+The images above show an example using quick disconnect terminals which are provided in the Rookie KOP.

-For the SPARK or other non-integrated-wire controllers:
+For the SPARK or other non-integrated-wire controllers (bottom image):

 1. Crimp a ring/fork terminal on each of the motor wires.
 2. Attach the wires to the output side of the motor controller (red to +, black to -)